-- A. The appropriate Sr. Leadership team member, in collaboration with other members of leadership, shall develop and conduct on-going review of policies and procedures for the administration of the Code of Conduct that are consistent with the provisions of the Code of Conduct. - B. The MCU Student Council, Journey Team, or student representative(s) shall review and recommend changes to the Code of Conduct and its related policies and procedures. - C. With the consent of the Vice President of Student Success & Institutional Equity, another member of the Executive Team (President and/or Vice President of Academic Affairs), an adhoc committee may review, suggest amendments, or contribute to the Code of Conduct and related policies and procedures via discussion with the VPSSIE. - D. A Conduct Committee will be appointed by the Director of Compliance and chaired by the Vice President of Student Success & Institutional Equity upon each complaint of Code of Conduct violation when there is a pattern of behaviors, multiple alleged violations of the Code of Conduct, and/or the alleged violation is egregious in nature to: - a.
+A. The appropriate Sr. Leadership team member, in collaboration with other members of leadership, shall develop and conduct ongoing review of policies and procedures for the administration of the

+Code of Conduct that are consistent with the provisions of the Code of Conduct.

+- B. The MCU Student Council, Journey Team, or student representative(s) may review and recommend changes to the Code of Conduct and its related policies and procedures to the President for approval. - C. With the consent of the President or their designee, another member of the Executive Team (President and/or Vice President of Academic Affairs), an ad-hoc committee may review, suggest amendments, or contribute to the Code of Conduct and related policies and procedures. - D. A Conduct Committee will be appointed by the Director of Compliance upon each complaint of Code of Conduct violation when there is a pattern of behaviors, multiple alleged violations of the Code of Conduct, and/or the alleged violation is egregious in nature to: - a.
 Follow the procedures for review of violations stated herein. - b.
-Recommend disciplinary sanctions to the Compliance Coordinator. - c.
-If the Director of Compliance feels that they personally have a conflict of interest in each situation, then the Vice President of Student Success & Institutional Equity or designee will act as the MCU official. - E. Conduct Committee proceedings and disciplinary sanctions shall be submitted to the Director of Compliance in writing for review.
-The Director of Compliance or a designee will communicate the findings of the Committee and enact agreed upon disciplinary sanctions to the respondent and/or respondents involved in the violation.
+Recommend disciplinary sanctions to the Director of Compliance. - c.
+If the Director of Compliance feels that they have a conflict of interest in each situation, then the Vice President of Finance or designee will act as the MCU official. - E. Conduct Committee proceedings and disciplinary sanctions shall be submitted to the Director of Compliance in writing for review.
+The Director of Compliance or a designee will communicate the findings of the Committee and enact the agreed-upon disciplinary sanctions to the respondent and/or respondents involved in the violation.